yattoz/Radio2/README.md

 # Releases

-## Release 1.1
+## Release 1.1.0

 Incoming!
 The date will be announced when it reaches the Play Store.

-Changes:
+The version number may be different, probably a v2.0.0 considering it's a full rewrite of the previous app.

+Features added:
 - Alarm snooze
 - Sleep timer
 - Special notification design for alarm
-- Better handling of queue, avoid duplicates
 - Added pull-to-refresh on favorites
 - Added link to help on how to use favorites in IRC
 - Added settings to control API fetch frequency when playback is stopped

+Bug fixes:
+- Better handling of queue, avoid duplicates
+- Should handle correctly when the stream is down ("ed" playing)
+- Update the streamer picture in notification at startup
+- UI updates correctly when app is opened after alarm wake-up
+- Backup alarm sound is now correctly triggered only when necessary

 ## Release 1.0
-- will probably stay undisclosed, as the release will surely be based on what I call 1.1
+- will probably stay undisclosed, as the release will surely be based on what I call 1.1.0